CottageLabs/website/content/pages/cottage.md

 <img src="/images/cottage/4_0_garden.jpg" alt="The Cottage Part"/>

-1. Turn the garden so the printed side is face down
+1. Turn the garden so the printed side is face down.

-2. Fold the long sides up, and the tabs at each end of the long side in
+2. Fold the long sides up, and the tabs at each end of the long side in.

     <img src="/images/cottage/4_2_long_sides.jpg" alt="The Cottage Part"/>

-3. Fold the shorter end sides up, and then over the tabs, and press the flaps into place
+3. Fold the shorter end sides up, and then over the tabs, and press the flaps into place.

-4. Fold the long sides over and press their flaps into place too
+4. Fold the long sides over and press their flaps into place too.

     <img src="/images/cottage/4_4_base.jpg" alt="The Cottage Part"/>

-5. Turn the garden so the print side faces up
+5. Turn the garden so the print side faces up.

-6. Position the cottage over the garden so the door faces the path, and press the tabs on the bottom of the cottage into the slits in the garden
+6. Position the cottage over the garden so the door faces the path, and press the tabs on the bottom of the cottage into the slits in the garden.

     <img src="/images/cottage/4_6_finished.jpg" alt="The Cottage Part"/>